Pacific Oyster Invasion: Challenges for Swedish Bathers

 Photo: Mats Schagerström/TT

 Bathers get out of the seawater and it stings from the cuts on the feet.
-The razor-sharp Pacific oyster, which is also called the Japanese giant oyster, is an invasive species that is now found from Bohuslän and all the way down to the Skåne coast in Malmö.
+The razor-sharp Pacific oyster, also called the Japanese giant oyster, is an invasive species that is now found from Bohuslän and all the way down to the Skåne coast in Malmö.

 They have developed into one of the most common mussels we have on the west coast, says Professor Mats Lindegarth.